websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

 | --- | --- |
 | $1 | Structure `id` |

 The JSON output includes the permissions under the `items` section.
-In this example, there is only one role with permissions on the sample Structure in `roleName`, with the list of permission in `actionIds`:
+In this example, there is only one Role with permissions on the sample Structure in `roleName`, with the list of permission in `actionIds`:

 ```json
     {